gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>Describe how the employee communicates and collaborates with colleagues
-across different projects or departments.</p>
+Describe how the employee communicates and collaborates with colleagues across different projects or departments.

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>